 Let me just tell you that you guys missed out on a lot of funny material as my friends had to put up with my nonsense all on their own because instead of putting my random thoughts into tweets, I actually sent them to my “real-life friends” like it was 2007 or something (don’t worry guys… I’m back to tweeting).

 Now that it’s been a week, I’m not sure how I will handle social media as a mom.
-I swore I would never be “one of those moms who posts pictures of their baby all of the time” and as it turns out, I lied.
+I swore I would never be “one of those moms who posts pictures of my babies planet baby gear, matching perfectly with me, all of the time” and as it turns out, I lied.
 I wasn’t even planning on saying anything about having a baby until the Reds had to announce the roster move for paternity leave and yet I found myself posting a picture from the hospital because I was so excited and filled with love that I would have screamed it from a mountain top had I not been on bed rest (that might be a stretch because that actually sounds really taxing but you know what I mean).

 So.
 Here I am.
 Here you are.
 Here my blog is, getting the cobwebs dusted off of it.
 And, here our son is …